ZakaHaceCosas/dev-utils/README.md

 `geo-utils` is even newer and less complete, it'll also grow over time.
 It includes a few basic functions related to degree and vector math, and miles-kilometers conversion (also available in `number-utils`).

-`geo-utils` is the newest and least complete package, also set to grow over time.
+`http-utils` is the newest and least complete package, also set to grow over time.
 It includes a few basic functions related to HTTP, like request timeouts or cookie generation.